Skip to Content

 Establishment history

-The foundation stone was laid in January 2014 G.C, and the campus started its first academic year in 2019 G.C with 340 regular students.
+The foundation stone of Bensa Daye Campus was laid in January 2014 G.C, and the campus officially launched its first academic year in 2019 G.C with 340 regular students.

 Academics